-The Company has a revolving credit facility with a syndicate of Canadian financial institutions, and separate letter of credit facilities for pension funding purposes.
+The Company has a revolving credit facility with a syndicate of Canadian financial institutions, and separate letter of credit facilities for pension obligations.
 The credit facilities have been utilized as follows:

-As at August 31 2022 Credit facilities for general purposes: Credit facility with a syndicate of Canadian financial institutions (1) (2) \$ 850 Less: Outstanding letters of credit for other purposes (2) (1) Undrawn committed borrowing capacity 849 Less: Operations and maintenance reserve allocation (3) (303) Available for unrestricted use \$ 546 Credit facilities for pension funding purposes: Letter of credit facilities for pension funding purposes (4) \$ 810 Less: Outstanding letters of credit for pension funding purposes (4) (684) Undrawn committed letter of credit facility \$ 126
+As at August 31 2023 Credit facilities for general purposes: Credit facility with a syndicate of Canadian financial institutions - undrawn (1) (2) \$ 850 Less: Outstanding letters of credit for other purposes (2) (1) Undrawn committed borrowing capacity 849 Less: Operations and maintenance reserve allocation (3) (335) Available for unrestricted use \$ 514 Credit facilities for pension obligations: Letter of credit facilities for pension obligations (4) \$ 860 Less: Outstanding letters of credit for pension obligations (4) (789) Undrawn committed letter of credit facilities \$ 71

-- (1) The Company's credit facility with a syndicate of Canadian financial institutions is comprised of two equal tranches maturing on March 26, 2024 and March 26, 2026, respectively.
+- The Company's credit facility with a syndicate of Canadian financial institutions is comprised of two equal tranches maturing on March 26, 2026 and March 26, 2028, respectively.
 The credit facility agreement provides for loans at varying rates of interest based on certain benchmark interest rates, specifically the Canadian prime rate and the Canadian bankers' acceptance rate, and on the Company's credit rating at the time of drawdown.
 The Company is required to pay commitment fees, which are dependent on the Company's credit rating.
-The Company is in compliance with the credit facility covenants as at August 31, 2022. - (2) As at August 31, 2022, \$1 was drawn from an uncommitted revolving credit facility.
-In connection with this facility, an allocation of \$25 with a Canadian financial institution has been made under its \$850 committed credit facility. - (3) The Company is required to maintain a reserve of at least 25% of its prior year's annual operating and maintenance expenses, as defined in the MTI.
-As at August 31, 2022, the Company met this requirement with an allocation of \$303 in undrawn availability under its committed credit facility. - (4) The letter of credit facilities for pension funding purposes are comprised of four facilities with Canadian financial institutions, of which \$400 will mature on December 31, 2022 and \$410 will mature on December 31, 2023, unless extended.
+The Company is in compliance with the credit facility covenants as at August 31, 2023. - (2) An allocation of \$25 with a Canadian financial institution has been made under the \$850 committed credit facility.
+As at August 31, 2023, \$1 was drawn from an uncommitted revolving credit facility. - (3) The Company is required to maintain a reserve of at least 25% of its prior year's annual operating and maintenance expenses, as defined in the MTI.
+As at August 31, 2023, the Company met this requirement with an allocation of \$335 in undrawn availability under its committed credit facility. - (4) The letter of credit facilities for pension obligations are comprised of four facilities with Canadian financial institutions totalling \$860.
+During the year, an increase in the facilities of \$50 was finalized.
+All facilities will mature on December 31, 2023, unless extended.
+On April 17, 2023, a letter of credit facility was issued to cover supplemental retirement arrangements in the amount of \$38.
+The amount will be reviewed annually based on actuarial valuation results.
+As at August 31, 2023, \$751 was drawn for solvency funding (August 31, 2022 \$684) for the registered pension plan and \$38 for supplemental retirement arrangements (August 31, 2022 \$nil).